vivek369-ui/Selenium/README.md

-	                  1 validate : check project valid or not comand-->MVN Validate 2 compile   :if valid project then compile cretare .class in target file ---> MVN compile 3 test    : its run all test case which we writen-->MVN test 4 package   : it will validate,compile,test and then packageing create a jar file in target --->MVN package 5 verify   : varify jar file-->MVN verify 6 install  : installed in local repo-->install 7 deploy   : jar file depoly in server-->MVN deploy 3 Site  : prepare site doc
+	                  1 validate : check project valid or not comand-->MVN Validate 2 compile   :if valid project then compile cretare .class in target file ---> MVN compile 3 test    : its run all test case which we writen-->MVN test 4 package   : it will validate,compile,test and then packageing create a jar file in target folder --->MVN package
+	                  5 verify   : varify jar file-->MVN verify
+		          6 install  : installed in local repo m2-->install
+	                  7 deploy   : jar file depoly in server-->MVN deploy
+	      3 Site  : prepare site doc
 -----------------------------------------------------------------------------------------------------